rayhanadev/dotfiles/README.md

 ## Setup

-Maybe in more detail... nothing fancy you could follow the tutorials for setting up each of these copy my dots, and you should be good to go :)
+Maybe in more detail... nothing fancy you could follow the tutorials for setting up each of these, copy my dots, and you should be good to go :)

 ## Credits